[Watch the Video Below: The Hope of Easter]

 Leviticus 23:12-13 And ye shall offer that day when ye wave the sheaf an he lamb without blemish of the first year for a burnt offering unto the LORD.
 And the meat offering thereof shall be two tenth deals of fine flour mingled with oil, an offering made by fire unto the LORD for a sweet savour: and the drink offering thereof shall be of wine, the fourth part of an hin.

-Jesus was the “he lamb” of the meat offering and His blood was the wine of the drink offering.
+Jesus was the “he lamb” of the meat offering, and His blood was the wine of the drink offering.
 With His ascension to the Father on Sunday morning, the Lord Jesus Christ fulfilled the Feast of Firstfruits.
-With the selection of the lamb on the 10th day of Nisan and the wave, meat and drink offerings of the Feast of Firstfruits, Jesus was the fulfillment of the Passover.
+With the selection of the lamb on the 10th day of Nisan and the wave, meat, and drink offerings of the Feast of Firstfruits, Jesus fulfilled the Passover.

 Hallelujah, what a Saviour!